eunbyulaakash/Valvet-Shadow-Recorder/README.md

 ## 💼 License

-Velvet Notes & Recorder is open source and licensed under the **MIT License**.
+Velvet Notes & Recorder is open source and licensed under the **Proprietary License**.
 See the [LICENSE](LICENSE) file for more information.

 <details>